brianly/acs-demos/demo_scripts/build_2016/script.md

 the queue (assuming you started with a new queue) the anlyzer will startup but immediately shut down.

-# Working with the Message Queue
+# Examining the Message Queue

 Lets have a look at the queue and summary table: which is updated by the analyzer container.
 The following command will print out the